 We also select APOGEE stars in the globular clusters M13 and M92 for comparison.
 We chose M13 because its metallicity is similar to that of the stream, and M92 as a metal-poor reference.
 We take cluster membership information from \citet{meszaros2015exploring}.
 However, we use chemical abundances from ASPCAP to control for potential systematics due to different analysis methods.

 We construct our halo sample by obtaining distances from the APOGEE DR14-Based Distance Estimations value added catalog, which was constructed using the isochrone matching technique \citep[NICE;][]{schultheis2014extinction}.
 To determine the height above the Galactic plane where 90\% of the stars are from the halo as a function of Galactocentric radius, we use the Trilegal model \citep*{vanhollebeke2009stellar}.
-We select all APOGEE-2 stars above this height for our halo sample.
+This height varies from ~3 to 10~kpc as a function of radius.

 We also supplement our position-selected halo sample with stars that have 3D space motions consistent with halo membership, which we base on Gaia DR1 proper motions (see \citealt{gaia2016gaia}, \citealt{brown2016gaia}, \citealt{lindegren2016astrometry}, and \citealt{arenou2017gaia}, among others) and APOGEE DR14 radial velocities.
 We select our stars as those that have rotational and $UW$ velocities that differ from those of thick- and thin-disk stars by more than 2$\sigma$.
 Due to the magnitude limits in Gaia DR1, there was very little overlap between these two differently selected samples.